 A 5GMSd Client shall support the 5G Media Streaming DASH Interoperability Point as defined in TS 26.247 [4], clause 7.3.11.
 A 5GMSd Client may support additional DASH profiles and interoperability points.

 The MPD may contain a one or several ServiceDescription elements that include operational parameters.
 The MPD may also include multiple configurations for the media (different codecs, different content protection, different resolutions, etc.), for example for playback under different operating policies.
+For more details refer to annex G.

-The handling of this information is documented in clause 13.2.
+The handling of this information within the 5GMSd Client is documented in clause 13.2.

 If the media segment formats conform to CMAF addressable resources as defined ISO/IEC 23000-19 [27], the same CMAF content may then be provided for DASH and HLS.
 In order to support common deployment, the media segment content should conform to CTA-5005-A [62].